Kim Kardashian’s Dramatic Makeover: Ditches 6 Inches Of Hair — See Her New Look

 Well check out Kim Kardashian!
 She is usually one to play with her hair when it comes to color and length, which is why it’s been so surprising that she’s kept her super long, straight “Cher” style for months now.
 Just in time for spring the reality star decided to make a big change, chopping six inches off of her locks.
 We love it!
 Not that the we hated the previous style, but it was starting to feel a little stale.

 Her hairstylist Chris Appleton showed off her new look on his Instagram account Mar.
 30, with a selfie alongside Kim and her newly shorn tresses.
 The mom of two looked super confident, giving a fierce look into the camera and owning her new ‘do.
-He wrote “CHOP CHOP” in the caption and it’s clear that Kim is feeling “shorter hair, don’t care.”
+He wrote “CHOP CHOP.
+New hair vibez” in the caption and it’s clear that Kim is feeling “shorter hair, don’t care.”

 Kim’s Evolving Hair Styles — See The Pics